-We all know wood is one of the most reliable and generally used building material.
-It is strong, cheap, properly manageable and recognizable.
+We all know wood is one of the most reliable and generally used building materials.
+It is strong, cheap, properly manageable, and recognizable.
 A new formation of transparent wood has been developed.
-It could be used for constitute windows, wood covered solar cells, mass production and semi-transparent appearance in future.
-This is done by Swedish researchers at KTH Royal institute of Technology in Stockholm.
+It could be used for windows, wood-covered solar cells, mass production, and a semi-transparent appearance in the future.
+This is done by Swedish researchers at KTH Royal Institute of Technology in Stockholm.

 For solar cells, this transparent wood is good material.
-After all, it is of low-cost, effortlessly available and remunerable resource.
-This exciting property of it becomes, specifically essential for covering large surfaces with solar cells.
+After all, it is a low-cost, effortlessly available, and remunerable resource.
+This exciting property becomes specifically essential for covering large surfaces with solar cells.

 Key features of this Transparent Wood:

-- This transparent wood material has the potential to improve indoor lighting, by permitting natural light through walls.
+- This transparent wood material can potentially improve indoor lighting by permitting natural light through walls.

 - Save costs of fabricated lightning and may have used in solar cell windows.

 - Maintain privacy while permitting let light in.